Kneschtie/Relay_Controll/README.md

 At first i recommend changing the password

 #### Changing the password
 write _passwd_ to change the password.
 At first you have to write the old password and after pressing enter you can Type in the password you like.

+      passwd

 It doesn't show you the letters or little stars of your password.

 Nice now we have setted up the raspberry Pi successfully.
 Congratulations!!